mebestaca/creoxl/README.md

   ## BRIEF:
-	This package written in PLSQL which aims to programmatically produce a formatted excel file and also import contents of excel file into a block or table.
+	This package is written in PLSQL which aims to programmatically produce a formatted excel file and also import contents of excel file into a block or table.

   ## REQUIREMENTS: